MIKNSJ/config/vim/linux_env_setup_docs.md

 *Note: The command will not execute, if you get prompted to install optional components for WSL through CMD/PowerShell and/or from a Windows notification.*

 If promoted, install the optional components for WSL in either way and then perform a reboot/restart.
-After rebooting/restarting, rerun the same command that worked from above.
+After rebooting/restarting, execute the same command that worked from above.
+This process may take a few minutes.

 Now, if you execute ```wsl -l -v```, then the versions for WSL and Ubuntu should match.